teddiur/storm_python_test/README.md

-[x] Database method to check if schema is well formatted [ ] Database method to check if input facts is well formatted [x] Database method to update schema (create a dict with {schema_name: cardinality}) [ ] Database method to update update current_facts
+[x] Database method to check if schema is well formatted [ ] Database method to check if input facts is well formatted [x] Database method to update schema (create a dict with {schema_name: cardinality}) [x] Database method to update update current_facts
-    [ ] if name doesn't exist in current_facts instantialize Entity and add it to the dict [ ] call Entity method to update it's facts
+    [x] if name doesn't exist in current_facts instantialize Entity and add it to the dict [x] call Entity method to update it's facts
 [ ] Database method to print all current_facts (it calls all Entities method to print its facts)

 [x] create Entity class
     [x] name (str) param
     [x] attributes_cardinality (dict) param
     [x] attributes ({})
-[ ] Entity method to update facts
+[x] Entity method to manage attribute
-    [ ] Decide if add, reassing or delete
+    [x] Decide if add, reassing or delete
-        [ ] Entity method to add fact
+        [x] Entity method to add attribute
-        [ ] Entity method to reassing fact
+        [x] Entity method to reassing attribute
-        [ ] Entity method to delete fact
+        [x] Entity method to delete attribute
-[ ] Entity method to print its facts
+[ ] Entity method to print its attributes

 current_facts = {name: entity}